My Experience Growing Vegetables

 Anticipation of Fresh Vegetables

-As an experiment in helping our grocery tab, we planted a few vegetables this year.
+As an experiment in helping our grocery tab, as well as having more healthy, fresh and organic veggies to eat, we planted a garden this year.
 The results were somewhat disappointing.

 First, we have very sandy soil, and belatedly discovered that perhaps we should have fed the plants more than water after the initial tilling in of enriched soil and plant food.

 Next, we planted 2 tomato plants, which turned out to be a mistake when there are just 2 of us, and only I like tomatoes...but not as a steady diet.
 The varieties we planted were "Early Girl" and "Big 100."
 The former were smallish--not much larger than a ping-pong ball, the latter were tiny--about the size of large grapes.

 Those were both too small for use in sandwiches..but size information was not given on the tags in the nursery.
 Both varieties, however, were prolific.
 I was giving tomatoes away all season!

 I've never planted a serious vegetable garden before.
 I played with some carrots and radishes in my mom's garden during my childhood, and it was fun to watch them grow.
 However, back then, it was not important to the grocery budget.